Canada’s Feminist International Assistance Policy

 Diminished access to the resources and opportunities they need to survive and thrive.
 In many societies, women and girls often eat last—and least.
 They have more limited access to essential services such as education and health care, and fewer opportunities to work or earn a good wage.

 More family responsibilities and fewer opportunities.
-In many of the world’s poorest countries, women and girls face greater burdens of unpaid work, have fewer assets and resources than men, are exposed to sexual and gender-based violence, and are more likely to be forced into early marriage.Footnote 11 Women who work typically work a greater number of hours in total than do men because of the double burden they face of paid work and unpaid domestic responsibilities.
+In many of the world’s poorest countries, in comparison to men and boys, women and girls face greater burdens of unpaid work, have fewer assets and resources, are exposed to higher rates of sexual and gender-based violence, and are more likely to be forced into early marriage.Footnote 11 Women with jobs typically work a greater number of hours in total than do men because of the double burden they face of paid work and unpaid domestic responsibilities.
 Women who are less able to undertake paid economic activities are pushed further into poverty.Footnote 12

 Limited control over their own bodies and reproductive choices.
 An estimated 15 million girls under the age of 18 are forced into marriage every year—that’s 39,000 every day.Footnote 13 Every year, 16 million children are born to adolescent girls (age 15 to 19), accounting for just over one out of every 10 births worldwide.Footnote 14 For girls in developing countries, this makes it harder to stay in school and harder to work—perpetuating the cycle of intergenerational poverty.
 A recent study in Nigeria estimated that the gender gap in education could be cut in half if child marriage and early pregnancies were eliminated.